teodosin/digital-fabrication/src/posts/fablab-13.md

 The intended circuit was that the power is first drawn from the `5V` pin, lead through the `R1` resistor, then the flex sensor at `J1` (which is a variable resistor, essentially) and then to ground.
 The route to the multiplexer pin `A4` in the corner of the mux starts from between the two resistors.
 My understanding is that which resistor is on the power side and which on the ground side doesn't really matter, since I've seen sources with both setups.

+I later learned that this type of circuit is called a `voltage divider`.

 The first issue was quickly found and easily fixed.
 I had selected the wrong pins to be the selector pins for the multiplexer.
 I only noticed when I connected a pin that wasn't being used at all to the LED, and it lit up.
 It was being used as one of the selectors.
 Unfortunately, switching to the correct selector pins wasn't enough to fix the issue.

 The second thing I checked was whether there was power coming out of the flex sensor circuit.
 There wasn't, at least not enough to turn on the LED.
 There was power going into the resistor `R1`, lighting up the LED brightly.
 The trace after the resistor lit it up dimly, and the trace after the flex sensor, not at all.
 So one hypothesis for what could be wrong is that the resistance is too much and there isn't anything left for the analog pin to measure.
 The resistor is 47k0hms, a value that was recommended by [this source](https://learn.sparkfun.com/tutorials/flex-sensor-hookup-guide/all) for example.
 [This video](https://www.youtube.com/watch?v=_tXWoplbqWo) has the order of resistors flipped, and an even higher Ohm resistor.
 It seemed unlikely that this was the issue, but I couldn't rule it out just yet.